alexjmanlove/cat-dog-classifier/README.md

 _CNN Architecture Diagram generated using:_ http://alexlenail.me/NN-SVG/AlexNet.html
 (NB: diagram out of date as of 28/11/21)

-* To ensure consistent model input, these RGB images are first transformed in preprocessing to dimensions 3×256×256.
+* To ensure consistent model input, the RGB images are first transformed to dimensions 3×256×256.
 * The feature extraction consists of 5 convolutional layers and 4 pooling layers all using ReLU() activation.
 * Batch normalisation was applied after every convolution operation to assist the training of the model.
 * The output of the final pooling layer is flattened and fed into the classifier, comprised of 6 fully connected layers using tanh() activation.